 1/3 cup almond flour or gluten free all purpose flour blend

 1 teaspoon baking soda

 ½ teaspoon sea salt

 ½ teaspoon cinnamon

-¼ cup coconut oil (butter could be used)
+¼ cup coconut oil (room temperature butter could be used)

 1 teaspoon vanilla extract

 1/3 cup original almond milk, room temperature (your choice of milk)

 Preheat oven to 375° F.